Abibubble/milestone2-harry-potter-quiz/testing.md

 * Click the Audio on button to turn the audio on, and change the Audio on button to Audio off from the results page.
 * Click the Audio off button to turn the audio off, and change the Audio off button to Audio on from the results page.

+---

+## Responsive Design
+### Mobile
+* The Solemnly page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Home page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Instructions page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The quiz page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Results page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.

+* The settings buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
+* The house chooser buttons and the answer buttons are set on top of one another, instead of side by side.
+* All the font sizes aren't too big or too small for the screen size.
+* All fonts are easy to read.
+* All images are scaled to the screen size, whilst maintaining the correct aspect ratio.

+### Tablet
+* The Solemnly page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Home page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Instructions page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The quiz page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Results page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.

+* The settings buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
+* The house chooser buttons and the answer buttons are set on top of one another, instead of side by side.
+* All the font sizes aren't too big or too small for the screen size.
+* All fonts are easy to read.
+* All images are scaled to the screen size, whilst maintaining the correct aspect ratio.

+### Computer
+* The Solemnly page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Home page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Instructions page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The quiz page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Results page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.

+* The settings buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
+* The house chooser buttons and the answer buttons are set side by side, instead of on top of one another.
+* All the font sizes aren't too big or too small for the screen size.
+* All fonts are easy to read.
+* All images are scaled to the screen size, whilst maintaining the correct aspect ratio.